 3.5.
 Data compilation

-In 2015, a new extrapolation procedure based on the Generalized regression estimator (GREG) was developed in close collaboration between the IAB, the Economix Research and Consulting survey research institute and the Regensburg University of Applied Sciences.
+In 2015, a new extrapolation procedure based on the Generalised Regression Estimator (GREG) was developed in close collaboration between the IAB, the Economix Research and Consulting survey research institute and the Regensburg University of Applied Sciences.
 This estimator is widely used in modern survey research (cf. Särndal et al. 1992; Deville/Särndal 1992) and is also recommended by the European Commission (cf. European Commission 2002).

-The GREG procedure continues the basic ideas of the extrapolation method that has been used in the past.
+The GREG procedure continues the basic ideas of the extrapolation method used in the past.
 However, the adjustment to registered vacancies as an anchoring variable has been discontinued.
-Now, the number of employee subject to social security contributions and the number of establishments are used as anchor variables.
-Note that we base these numbers on the most recent available data, which is usually lagging behind by 2-3 quarters.
-A forecast of the employment development is used to adjust the anchor variable to the current employment levels in the German economy.
+Now, the number of employees subject to social security contributions and the number of establishments are used as anchor variables.
+Note that we base these numbers on the most recent available data, which usually lags by 2-3 quarters.
+A forecast of employment development is used to adjust the anchor variable to the current employment levels in the German economy.

 The method allows the implementation of different kinds of weights.
-It allows considering non-response corrections and the direct analytical calculation of key statistics to assess the quality of the extrapolation and the validity of results which allow statements regarding the statistic validity of the survey.
-The GREG procedure is more efficient in terms of methodology than the previously used procedure.
+It allows considering non-response corrections and the direct analytical calculation of key statistics to assess the quality of the extrapolation and the validity of results, which allows statements regarding the survey's statistical validity.
+The GREG procedure is more efficient in methodology than the previously used procedure.
 It significantly improves the quality of the extrapolation.

 GREG Implementation:

-After the non-response correction (see 3.6), the GREG estimator is a calibration procedure applied to adjust the for non-response corrected design weights such that certain benchmark figures of the anchor variables are exactly achieved.
-The population of establishments and employees according to the BA's employment statistics is used as benchmark figure.
-For the matrix by size classes and economic sectors the number of size classes is limited to six and 24 economic sectors are considered.
+After the non-response correction (see 3.6), the GREG estimator is a calibration procedure applied to adjust for non-response corrected design weights such that certain benchmark figures of the anchor variables are exactly achieved.
+According to the BA's employment statistics, the population of establishments and employees is used as a benchmark figure.
+For the matrix by size classes and economic sectors, the number of size classes is limited to six, and 24 economic sectors are considered.
 Separate extrapolations are made for Eastern and Western Germany.

-The GREG estimator basically transforms input weights to output weights.
-Without any further restriction, the output weights can be of any small (also negative) or large size.
-However, negative weights are useless and a weight below 1 is hard to interpret with regard to content.
+The GREG estimator transforms input weights into output weights.
+Without any further restriction, the output weights can be small (also negative) or large.
+However, negative weights are useless, and a weight below 1 is hard to interpret theoretically.
 An upper limit is also reasonable, depending on the sample size.
-In the extrapolation procedure applied here, the weights are restricted to the range [1, 10,000].
-Within the scope of future extrapolations, this arrangement can be adjusted, for example, to account for different sample sizes.
+The extrapolation procedure applied here restricts the weights to the range [1, 10,000].
+This arrangement can be adjusted within the scope of future extrapolations, for example, to account for different sample sizes.

 A full description and the background to its development and implications is given in Brenzel, Hanna; Czepek, Judith; Kiesl, Hans; Kriechel, Ben; Kubis, Alexander; Moczall, Andreas; Rebien, Martina; Röttger, Christof; Szameitat, Jörg; Warning, Anja; Weber, Enzo (2016): Revision of the IAB job vacancy survey * backgrounds, methods and results.
 (IAB-Forschungsbericht, 04/2016 (en)), Nürnberg.